American author Solomon wins Britain's Wellcome prize

-The prize, which is given to a book centered on medicine and health, is in its fifth year and carries a 30,000-pound ($50,500) cash award.
+The prize, which is given to a book centred on medicine and health, is in its fifth year and carries a 30,000-pound ($50,500) cash award.

 Describing Solomon’s book, 10 years in the making, as a “monumental work”, a statement from the prize jury said it “tells the stories of parents who not only learn to deal with their exceptional children but also find profound meaning in doing so”.